RamNayanVerma/RamNayanVerma.github.io/_posts/2013-04-04-Split-multi-fasta-sequence-file.md

 excerpt: "If you need to break a large fasta file with multiple sequences into individual file, use this trick!"
 date:  2013-04-04T15:21:00+00:00
 modified:  2013-04-04T15:21:00+00:00
-tags: [Arun Seetharam, hack, bioinformatics, bash]
+tags: [Arun Seetharam, awk, split, fasta, bioinformatics, bash]
 categories: [bioinformatics]
 comments: true
 #image: